mongodb/docs/source/administration/import-export.rst

    :program:`mongod` instance, they can impact the performance of your running database.

+   TODO Do you want to mention why?
+For instance, traversing your entire database will pull in ALL data, potentially evicting current working set.
+This could be potentially linked to some page discussing memory mapped files, etc...

    :program:`mongoimport` and :program:`mongoexport` do not reliably
    preserve data types.
-As a result data exported or imported with these tools may loose some measure of fidelity.
+As a result data exported or imported with these tools may lose some measure of fidelity.
 Use with care.

+   TODO link to caveat section about which types are kept or lost

 Using Database Imports and Exports for Backups
 ----------------------------------------------